annutt2031/Data-Model_for_Online_Booking_System/README.md

 ### Exercise 01 — Description of Clients and Employees Entities <div id="42"></div>

-For task 1, describe the entities Clients, Employees, for each entity:
+For Task 1, describe the entities Clients, Employees, for each entity:

 1. Specify the purpose of the entities according to the application in UC and the description in the task.
 2. Define the attributes (as a minimum):